Beanfield Leverages DZS Velocity Technology to Bring Up to 8 Gig Broadband Speeds to Canadian MDUs

-DALLAS, Oct.
-07, 2024 (GLOBE NEWSWIRE) -- DZS (OTC: DZSI), a developer of Networking, Connectivity, and Cloud Automation and Orchestration solutions enabling broadband everywhere, today announced that Beanfield, owner and operator of the largest independent fiber network in Toronto and Montreal, has deployed DZS Velocity fiber access platforms and Helix optical network terminals (ONTs) to deliver among the fastest internet speeds in Canada.
+TORONTO, Oct.
+07, 2024 (GLOBE NEWSWIRE) -- Beanfield, owner and operator of the largest independent fibre network in Toronto and Montreal in conjunction with DZS (OTC: DZSI), a developer of Networking and Connectivity solutions enabling broadband everywhere, today announced that it has deployed DZS Velocity fiber access platforms and Helix optical network terminals (ONTs) to deliver among the fastest internet speeds in Canada.
 Beanfield is leveraging DZS’ market-leading technology to offer its residential and business subscribers multi-gigabit services up to 8 Gigabits per second (Gbps) in multiple dwelling units (MDUs) in many of Canada’s largest cities.

 The DZS Velocity and Helix platforms offer forward-thinking service providers like Beanfield numerous benefits including: